Poppy Liu

-Poppy Liu (柳波 (Liǔ Bō)) is an American actress known for her (Note: Liu uses she/her and they/them pronouns.
+Poppy Liu (柳波 (Liǔ Bō)) is a Chinese-born American actress known for her (Note: Liu uses she/her and they/them pronouns.
 This article uses she/her for consistency.) roles in Sunnyside, Hacks, iCarly, and Dead Ringers.

 Early life and education

 Liu was born in Xi'an, China.
 Her family moved to Minnesota when she was two while her father earned a second PhD.
 The family moved back to China when Liu was 14, where she attended an international school in Shanghai.
 During high school, she became interested in performing, and participated in Chinese dance, ballet, and theater.

 Liu attended Colgate University in Hamilton, New York, and majored in women's studies and theater.
 She graduated in 2013.

 Career

 After graduation, Liu founded the production company Collective Sex, with a focus eliminating stigma around sex and identity.
 In 2018, she premiered her short film Names of Women in New York City; it also toured across the country at college campuses and reproductive health organizations.
 The film was made with an all-female crew and is based on Liu's abortion story.

 In 2019, Liu had a starring role in the sitcom Sunnyside.
 Liu has also had roles on New Amsterdam, Law & Order: Special Victims Unit, and Better Call Saul.
 She has a recurring role as a blackjack dealer in the 2021 HBO Max sitcom Hacks, and a recurring role as Double Dutch on the 2021 Paramount+ sitcom iCarly.

 Liu starred as Greta Leung, assistant to the main characters the Mantle twins, in the 2023 Amazon Prime Video miniseries Dead Ringers.
 The series won a Peabody Award.